rob-myers/rob-myers.github.io/docs/plan.md

 - Make modular `Tabs`
 - Lazy-loaded articles
-- ✅ Fix `PanZoom` mouse input

-- Add babel in webworker
-- Connect terminal to babel somehow
-- Can transpile JSX and to SystemJS via babel
 - Cleanup how terminal persists
 - Do not auto-persist if localStorage lacks `autopersist=true`
+- ✅ Fix `PanZoom` mouse input

 ### code-editor
+- support code-folding
 - fix comment toggle for mode `jsx-styled`
   - jsx should be //, /** */ and {/** */}
   - scss should be /** */